whoisjustinngo/tp/docs/DeveloperGuide.md

 How the `Logic` component works:
 1. When `Logic` is called upon to execute a command, it uses the `AddressBookParser` class to parse the user command.
-2. This results in 2 `Command` objects (more precisely, the first is a `TabCommand`, the second is an object of one of its subclasses e.g., `AddCommand`) which both executed by the `LogicManager`.
+2. This results in 2 `Command` objects (the first is a `TabCommand` object, the second object is from a subclass of `Command` e.g., `AddCommand`) which are both executed by the `LogicManager`.
-3. The first `Command` is used to change to the tabs the user wishes to execute their command on.
+3. The first (`TabCommand`) is used to change to the tabs the user wishes to execute their command on.
-4. The second command can communicate with the `Model` when it is executed (e.g. to add a person).
+4. The second command then communicates with the `Model` when it is executed (e.g. to add a person).
 5. The result of each of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete 1")` API call.